planety/prologue/docs/deployment.md

 --name <YOUR_IMAGE_NAME> <YOUR_CONTAINER_NAME>
 ```

-Once done, all you need to do is run the command (or script), and your container should be accessible!
+Once done, all you need to do is run the command (or script), and your container will start up and be accessible via HTTP and HTTPS!

 ## Known issues
 ### Compile your binary - `error "/lib/x86_64-linux-gnu/libc.so.6: version 'GLIBC_<X.XX>' not found"`